current and future pleasure:

 want to introduce someone to the appeal of Pinot Noir, this is the

-place to start --a great choice for lighter meats such as pork loin,
+place to start --a great choice for lighter meats, grilled porcini, or

 Russian Hill Estate 2009,

 $40.
-A step up in structure but with plenty of fleshy ripe-berry
+Very nicely evolved, but with plenty of fleshy ripe-berry

 fruit.
 Think boysenberries, wild plums in a sweet ripeness balanced

 Syrah, Estate Vineyard.
 Five years on, this dark beauty

 is lush and round, smooth as silk and delicious to drink, with spicy

 pepper accents and a long pleasing aftertaste.
 Grill up some lamb, or a